-If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact a member of conference staff immediately.
-You are also encouraged to contact Deb Giles, Senior Event Manager, at email@example.com.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns relating to harassment, please contact a member of the conference staff immediately.
+You are also encouraged to contact Deb Giles, Event Director, LF Projects, at email@example.com.

 Our staff has taken incident response training and responds to harassment reports quickly and thoroughly.
 As referenced above, if a participant engages in harassing behavior, whether in-person or virtually, the conference organizers may take any action they deem appropriate, ranging from issuance of a warning to the offending individual to expulsion from the conference with no refund, depending on the circumstances.
 The Linux Foundation reserves the right to exclude any participant found to be engaging in harassing behavior from participating in any further Linux Foundation events, trainings or other activities.

 Conference staff will also provide support to victims, including, but not limited to:

 - Contacting Hotel/Venue Security or Local Law Enforcement

 - Briefing Key Event Staff For Response/Victim Assistance